Kolowar in India

 Progress Level:

+Pray for the Kolowar to know that though lowly in their society, they can be children of the King.
 Pray that the community council leaders come to Jesus Christ and lead their people into a movement to Christ.
-Pray that gospel recordings and the JESUS Film will be used by the Lord to begin home-based fellowships.
-Pray for a disciple making movement.
+Pray that gospel recordings and the JESUS Film would be used by the Lord to begin home-based fellowships.
+Pray for Kolowar disciples to make more discipoes.